OluwamayowaMusa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This explains Pointer to pointer in C.
+# Even more pointers, arrays and strings

-It also explains multi-dimensional arrays in C.
+## This explains pointer to pointer and multidimensional arrays